Lower Russell Levee Setback

 This 1.4-mile-long levee improvement project will replace an old levee and revetment that do not meet current engineering design standards.
 The new levee will be set back from the Green River where feasible and better protect residential and commercial development behind the levee, while also improving riparian and aquatic habitat along the Green River for fish and wildlife.
 The project will integrate existing road, trail and park amenities and enhance existing recreational opportunities.

-The selected project alternative is shown on the map below.
-Click to open the map in Adobe Acrobat (3.4 MB, PDF).
+The entire project is shown on Figure 1 below.
+Click to open the figure in Adobe Acrobat (3.4 MB, PDF).

 The Lower Green River Valley supports regionally significant economic assets that contribute over one eighth of Washington’s gross domestic product.
 The levee system in the Lower Green River Valley is old, outdated, and was originally constructed to protect agricultural lands rather than the regional economic infrastructure, businesses and residential land uses of today.